How To Use Hemp Seed Oil For Cooking?

 - Baking with Benefits: Hemp seed oil can be used in baking, but remember to use a small amount due to its lower heat tolerance.
 This ensures you retain the nutrients and still get perfectly baked cakes, cookies, or brownies.

-By incorporating hemp seed oil into your cooking, you can add a touch of gourmet flavor while reaping its impressive health benefits.
+By incorporating hemp seed oil into your cooking, you can add a touch of gourmet flavour while reaping its impressive health benefits.

 Nutritional Breakdown of Hemp Seed Oil